Thinking about getting the Eggboard mini-longboard?

 You can loosen them to carve sharp, but, you don’t wanna go too crazy because you can get wheel bite.

 The wheels are 69mm 76a, which essentially just means they’re wide and soft, allowing you to cruise over cracks & pebbles with ease.

 Soft wheels are pretty standard for cruiser boards, but I rarely see ones that are 76a (usually 78a).

 And because they’re softer, they ride noticeably slower than other wheels I have.
 Not a huge deal, but if you’re used to harder wheels you’ll feel some resistance.

 The bushings are standard barrel and cone.
 I didn’t notice anything out of the ordinary.
 They allowed for smooth turning, so that’s a pass in my book.

-So here are my dislikes and likes about this board, starting with the dislikes.
+So here are the pros and cons about the Eggboard, starting with the pros.